benjmin-r/cto.coffee/episodes/_posts/2018-02-21-ep02-1on1s-with-christian-uhl.md

 date: 2018-05-25
 permalink: /episodes/02-1on1s-with-christian-uhl
 published: true
-excerpt: "A chat with Christian Uhl about the why, what and how of 1on1s, the practice of two people (usually a manager and their direct reports) meeting regularly for various reasons."
 summary: "A chat with Christian Uhl about the why, what and how of 1on1s, the practice of two people (usually a manager and their direct reports) meeting regularly for various reasons."
 keywords: technology,cto,leadership,management,people,techlead,agile,softwaredevelopment,1on1
 file: http://files.cto.coffee/ep02-1on1s-with-christian-uhl/cto.coffee__ep02.mp3